Spice Up Your Life with a Bordeaux Blend: Your Ultimate Guide to Bordeaux Wine

 The climate is pretty mild, with warm summers and damp winters, and the mix of gravel, limestone, and clay in the soils makes it ideal for growing grapes that can develop complexity, structure, and that earthy kind of elegance that Bordeaux does so well.

-So… What’s in a Bottle of (Red) Bordeaux?
+So… What’s in a Bordeaux Blend?

 Think of the five noble grapes like the five Spice Girls, each bringing their unique personality and style to the bottle: